 Over the years, astronomers marginally classified starburst galaxies based on their distinct apparent characteristics.
 They are Blue compact galaxies, Luminous infrared galaxies, and Wolf-Rayet galaxies.
 One of them is described below.

 Luminous infrared galaxy: Infrared galaxies are most probably single, gaseous spirals, which get their infrared luminosity either from large numbers of stars packed in a compact region or from an active galactic nucleus.
 LIRGs are believed to have brightness more than 100 billion times that of the Sun.

 It is generally considered that some luminous infrared galaxies create nearly 100 new stars compared to only 7 stars by the Milky Way each year, in this way they maintain their extremely high luminosity levels.

 On the left is an actual Lyman-alpha emitter and on the right is an artist impression of the galaxy Image Courtesy: Chandra Observatory

 Lyman-alpha emitter or LAE are galaxy types that emit a continuous spectrum of hydrogen known as Lyman-alpha radiation.
 These galaxies, located in the far reaches of the universe, are young and have typically low mass (10^8 solar masses).

 Other characteristics include the highest specific star formation rate that strongly suggests these galaxies are incredibly valuable to study the evolution of much older and evolved galaxies like our Milky Way itself.

 Low Activity Galaxies

-Low-surface-brightness galaxy: These type galaxies are mostly dwarf and most of their matter is in gaseous hydrogen form rather than stars.
+Low-surface-brightness galaxy: These types of galaxies are mostly dwarf, and most of their matter is in gaseous hydrogen form rather than stars.
 They are extremely faint due to the lack of star formation.